autoplot/documentation/javadoc/org/autoplot/datasource/jython/JythonExtensionDataSourceFactory.md

-# org.autoplot.datasource.jython.JythonExtensionDataSourceFactoryCreates JythonExceptionDataSource's, which are data sources defined
+# org.autoplot.datasource.jython.JythonExtensionDataSourceFactory

- by Jython scripts, but the script need not be in the URI.
+Creates JythonExceptionDataSource's, which are data sources defined by Jython scripts, but the script need not be in the URI.

-JythonExtensionDataSourceFactory( )
+# JythonExtensionDataSourceFactory( )

 ***